chrispobrien/project-1/README.md

 2. Spike: Research UI framework

 Materialize?
 Sort of clumsy but not too bad.

+I can't figure out how to use Material UI Kit

+Using foundation

 3. Create repository in git, give access to your teammates